zapatacomputing/benchq/README.md

 from the top-level directory of this repo.

-By default, this will skip some benchmarks that run extremely low.
+By default, this will skip some benchmarks that are extremely slow.
 If you want to run those too, set environmental variable `SLOW_BENCHMARKS` to any value, e.g.:

 ``` bash